Community Projects Committee

 Meetings

-The Community Projects Committee meets yearly in the spring to review applications.
+The Community Projects Committee meets once a year in the spring to review applications.
 Check the Events calendar to stay caught up on the latest.

-Ideas are solicited from October – December each year.
-The committee meets in January to identify workable projects and make a recommendation to the board at their February board meeting
+Project ideas are solicited from November - February each year.
+The Community Projects Committee meets in March to identify workable projects and determine funding.
+They present their recommendations to the BMNA Board at their April board meeting.

-• Respond to the Request for Proposals (RFP) distributed in the Bugle, email list and Next Door, October – December.
+• Respond to the Request for Ideas distributed in the Bugle and e-newsletter from November - February .

-• Submit a brief summary of your proposal to jessica.wiley@bmna.org from October to December 1.
+• Submit a brief summary of the idea to jessica.wiley@bmna.org from November - February.

 • Description of the project